 Studio photographers will appreciate that the Nikon D610 (unlike the A7 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7 II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the A7 II was succeeded by the Sony A7 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Sony A7 II Manual.

 So what is the bottom line?
 Is the Nikon D610 better than the Sony A7 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.